 This is sort of like a blending of the two above.
 Figuring out what things you can do to help support yourself while building this new routine is a great way to really think about the tasks you’re doing and how they fit into your life.

 Take a look at your three tasks and think about some things you can do that will make it easier for you to do these things.
-I don’t want you to schedule these in your planner or anything, we’re not trying to add more to our to do list, we’re just looking at what we can do to make those three things easier.
-Things we don’t HAVE to do, but would nice if we could.
+I don’t want you to schedule these in your planner or anything.
+We’re not trying to add more to our to-do list, we’re just looking at what we can do to make those three things easier.
+Things we don’t HAVE to do but would be nice if we could.
 Some ideas to get you started